kclaudine/delani-studio/README.md

  https://github.com/kclaudine/delani-studio.git

- After cloning it open it in your code editor and run it in your browser
+ After cloning it you can open it in your code editor and run it in your browser

  **You must also have:**